melissadale/CSCI540-NCVS_Exploration/README.md

 **MachineLearning.R**
 This script uses the caret package to assess Naives Bayes, Decision Tree, and K Nearest Neighbor models of the dataset.

-**IPV.R**
-This script loads R-Data files and performs model analysis on the data.